-While Turkey is usually lauded for its beautiful Mediterranean coastline, historic Roman ruins and the amazing continent-straddling city of Istanbul, there are other parts of this diverse land that are seldom visited by most tourists.
+While Turkey is lauded for its beautiful Mediterranean coastline, historic Roman ruins and the amazing continent-straddling city of Istanbul, there are other parts of this diverse land that are seldom visited by most tourists.
 The ancient kingdom of Ani is one such place.

 Ani was once located on a branch of the Silk Road, making it an important capital city of the Armenian Bagratid kings.
 Ani prospered and reached its peak in the 10th and 11th centuries.
-Later, under the reign of Seljuk and Georgian rulers, the city kept its strategic importance as a crossroads for Silk Route caravan traders.
+Later, under the reign of Seljuk and Georgian rulers, the city kept its strategic importance as a Silk Route caravan crossroads.
 By the 14th century, though, Mongol conquerors, a major earthquake, and shifting trade routes hastened its decline.
 Now a UNESCO World Heritage site, Ani is an interesting and inspiring place to visit.
 The lack of tourists adds to the dreamlike and surreal experience of drifting through this remote landscape.

 If you go: